cloxnu/GeneralizedSuffixTree/README.md

 # GeneralizedSuffixTree
- An implementation of generalized suffix tree using Ukkonen algorithm.
+ An implementation of generalized suffix tree using Ukkonen's algorithm.

  ---